developerVilchez/javaScript/README.md

 Stands for: **Asynchronous JavaScript And XML** <br>
 Consist on a set of web technologies that sends and recieve data asynchronously <br>
 It does that behind the scenes without having to reload the entire website-page, makes it more interactive and faster <br>
-XML has mostly being replace by JSON, even can be plain text<br>
+XML has mostly being replace by JSON(javaScript Object Notation), even can be plain text<br>
 to work with async code:<br>
 + callbacks
 + promises